-Very briefly, the book proposes the idea that everyone has unconsciously a physical pain or painful emotions that must be repressed in order to achieve self-fulfillment.
+Very briefly, the book proposes the idea that everyone unconsciously carries a physical pain or painful emotions that must be repressed in order to achieve self-fulfilment.
 The rest of the book gives you tips to do it.

 Dianetics has examples of the following tropes:

 - All Psychology Is Freudian: Dianetics has strong influence from the works of Sigmund Freud and the importance of the unconscious in directing our everyday behaviour, and repressed thoughts being the basic reason for your mental instability.
 Though Hubbard would later deny this as part of his tirade against psychology.